CAAPIM/Xamarin-MAS-SDK/GUIDELINES.md

 # CA Technologies C# Style Guide

-This document describes the C# coding style of the Xamarin Mobile SDK team.
+This document describes the C# coding style of Mobile SDK for Xamarin team.
 This guideline is recommended to comply with all C# implementations of our products.

 ## Review Microsoft Official Coding Guideline